joehzli/r10/index/Readme.txt

 Hanzhou Li
 PolyID: 0490250

-Steps of Indexing for Inverted Index
+Steps of Generating Inverted Index
 1. List all the files recursively in the data folder to get all the files' names.
 2. Read each index file